commschamp/meta-commschamp/README.md

 - [cc-ublox](recipes-support/cc-ublox) - Recipe(s) for the [cc.ublox.generated](https://github.com/commschamp/cc.ublox.generated).
 - [cc-x509](recipes-support/cc-x509) - Recipe(s) for the [cc.x509.generated](https://github.com/commschamp/cc.x509.generated).

+# Supported Yocto Versions
+This meta layer is expected to work without any problem in all yocto versions as long as the target compiler supports C++11.
+The [cc-commsdsl](recipes-applications/cc-commsdsl) code generators require host compiler with C++17 support though.

+This meta layer does **NOT** follow the yocto's convention to use the branches named after [yocto releases]([cc-commsdsl](recipes-applications/cc-commsdsl)).
+Just use the latest release on the master branch.

+Note that the names of the supported yocto releases are listed in the **LAYERSERIES_COMPAT_commschamp** variable inside the [conf/layer.conf](conf/layer.conf).
+In case newer version of yocto is being used, just update the variable accordingly and then submit a pull-request with the update.

 # Some Tips
 When generating and using SDK for the external target application development add the following lines to the image recipe:
 ```